 First is Lay on Hands, a powerful healing action that consumes Lay on Hands Charges when used.
 When depleted, you must take a Long Rest to replenish the charges.
 You will sometimes gain additional charges when you Level Up.
 Lay on Hands can be cast with the following variants:

-• Lay on Hands: Cure – Imbue your hands with divine power to cure all diseases and poisons affecting a creature.
+- Lay on Hands: Cure – Imbue your hands with divine power to cure all diseases and poisons affecting a creature.
 Uses 2 charges.

-• Lay on Hands: Lesser Healing – Imbue your hands with divine power to heal an ally for (Paladin level x 2).
+- Lay on Hands: Lesser Healing – Imbue your hands with divine power to heal an ally for (Paladin level x 2).
 Uses 1 charge.

-• Lay on Hands: Greater Healing – Imbue your hands with divine power to heal an ally for (Paladin level x4).
+- Lay on Hands: Greater Healing – Imbue your hands with divine power to heal an ally for (Paladin level x4).
 Uses 2 charges.

 Additionally, you gain access to Channel Oath Abilities.
 The exact Channel Oath abilities available to you will depend on your subclass.
-For now, we just get 1 Channel Oath Charge, which must be replenished via a Long Rest, but again more can be gained from leveling up.
+For now, we just get 1 Channel Oath Charge, which must be replenished via a Long Rest, but again more can be gained from levelling up.

-Leveling Progress for BG3 Paladin Build
+Early-Game Leveling Progress for BG3 Paladin Build

 Now we are going through the whole leveling process from level 2 to max level 12.
-If you follow this you will have a great paladin build for your character.
-You can of course change things here and there and the build will still work just fine.
+If you follow this, you will have a great paladin build for your character.
+You can, of course, change things here and there, and the build will still work just fine.

 Level 2